 The income statement seems straightforward enough: revenue at the top, expenses in the middle and profit at the bottom, right?
 Sadly, the good old profit-and-loss gets botched more than just about any other financial statement.

 If you’re running your own business, it’s important to know what goes where.
-And if you’d ever like to buy or sell a store, it’s even more important to understand how the statement should be structured so you can spot financial shenanigans and not overpay for a business.
+And if you’d ever like to buy or sell a store, it’s even more important to understand what goes on an income statement and how the statement should be structured so you can spot financial shenanigans and not overpay for a business.

 Fortunately, there are just a few important things you need to know, all of which can be learned quickly, even if you cringe at the word “accounting.”

 Today I’ll be walking you through the right way to format an income statement using Phil’s Parachute Palace (not real), where my friend Phil drop ships skydiving parachutes (not recommended).
 Let’s see how Phil’s done over the last few years:

 1) An income statement always represents a period of time like a month, quarter or a year.
 This contrasts with a balance sheet, which shows account balances for one exact date.
 The income statement above shows five full calendar years plus a last twelve months (LTM) period as of 9/30/13.

 2) Income statements can be generated using the cash or accrual accounting method.

 Cash accounting means you calculate your profits (or loss) based on when the income and expenses hit your bank accounts.
 Accrual accounting computes your income based on when a sale was actually made regardless of payment.
 So if you made a sale in January but don’t receive the funds until February, the revenue will show up in your January income statement with accrual accounting.

 Accrual accounting is the most accurate, but it can be a big headache to do properly.
 That’s why the majority of smaller independent merchants opt for cash-based accounting.